 - trade union or professional organisation

-You’ll have to pay a £45 court fee.
+You’ll have to pay a £50 court fee for each.

-You can use this form to remarry, but not to get a death certificate, financial order (‘ancillary relief’) or apply for probate.
+You can use the presumption of death petition to remarry or form a new civil partnership, but not to get a death certificate, financial order (‘ancillary relief’) or apply for probate.